-The plant’s roots are usually not affixed in any form of growing material which helps save money because you never need to replace the non-existent grow medium as you do with other systems.
+The plant’s roots are usually not affixed in any form of growing material which helps save money because you do not need the grow medium as you do with other systems.
 Instead of a grow medium, the plants are supported in a plastic basket, and the roots dangle down into the nutrient and water solution.

-Although N.F.T. systems feature great efficiency but can fail during a power outage.
+Although N.F.T. systems feature great efficiency they can fail during a power outage.
 The roots of the plants quickly dry out when the water and nutrient system stops flowing.